Dennis Richardson (politician): 2014 gubernatorial campaign

-In July 2013, Richardson announced his candidacy as a Republican candidate for the Governor of Oregon in 2014, with a strong focus on small business growth in the state.
+In July 2013, Richardson announced his candidacy as a Republican candidate for the governor of Oregon in 2014, with a strong focus on small business growth in the state.
 He won the nomination with 65% of the vote.
-Richardson went on to lose the 2014 General Election to Democratic incumbent, John Kitzhaber, who was elected to his fourth non-consecutive term as governor.
+Richardson went on to lose the 2014 general election to Democratic incumbent, John Kitzhaber, who was elected to his fourth non-consecutive term as governor.

 In the concluding weeks of the campaign, Richardson emphasized the corruption of Governor Kitzhaber and his administration and called for a federal investigation with a 13-page letter sent to the Federal Prosecutor in Portland, Oregon.
 Although insufficient to turn the tide on election day, newly re-elected Governor John Kitzhaber announced his resignation three months later on February 13, 2015.

 Secretary of State

-In October 2015, Richardson announced he would be running for Oregon Secretary of State in 2016, hoping to replace Democratic incumbent Jeanne Atkins, who had been appointed by Governor Kate Brown following Brown's ascension to the state's highest office due to then current Governor John Kitzhaber resigning amid an ethics scandal involving his fiancée.
+In October 2015, Richardson announced he would be running for Oregon Secretary of State in 2016, hoping to replace Democratic incumbent Jeanne Atkins, who had been appointed by Governor Kate Brown following Brown's ascension to the state's highest office due to then current governor John Kitzhaber resigning amid an ethics scandal involving his fiancée.
 Atkins declined to seek election in the upcoming 2016 election.
-Unlike many states, Oregon does not have an office for lieutenant governor, therefore the Secretary of State is first in line of succession to the governor.
+Unlike many states, Oregon does not have an office for lieutenant governor, therefore the secretary of state is first in line of succession to the governor.
 He defeated his opponent, Brad Avakian, in the 2016 election.

-He was the first Republican to win a statewide election in Oregon since 2002, the first Republican to be elected Oregon Secretary of State since Norma Paulus was reelected in 1980, and the only Republican to hold statewide office in Oregon.
+He was the first Republican to win a statewide election in Oregon since 2002, the first Republican to be elected Oregon secretary of state since Norma Paulus was reelected in 1980, and the only Republican to hold statewide office in Oregon.
 Richardson was administered the oath of office on December 30, 2016, and formally took office on January 2, 2017.

 Personal life and death

 Following his honorable discharge from the Army, Richardson and his wife Cathy were married.
 His first marriage to Diane, produced a son, and his second marriage to Cathy resulted in eight daughters.

 In May 2018, Richardson was diagnosed with glioblastoma, a rare form of brain cancer.
 He died from the effects of that illness on February 26, 2019, in Central Point, Oregon, aged 69.

+Richardson was a member of The Church of Jesus Christ of Latter-day Saints.